deftclaw/gpg-ssh/README.md

     - `git clone https://github.com/deftclaw/gpg-ssh`
 2. Enter the folder:
     - `pushd git-ssh`
-3. Install the files(script will ask for sudo):
+3. Install the files: _script will ask for sudo, don't run as root_
     - `./install`
 4. New functions have been installed to `/etc/profile.d` so reload them:
     - `. /etc/profile`